-The new Finnish interest limitation rules have had a significant impact on the use of leverage (on both a fund and holding company level), but also on feeder fund structures using, for example, profit-participating loans.
-During the last three to four years, extensive discussions concerning the taxation of carried interest have also taken place, since the tax authorities have previously concluded that carried interest should be taxed as earned income of the manager.
-However, as a result of recent case law, carried interest is taxed primarily as capital income of the manager, if the arrangement itself does not constitute tax avoidance.
+The Finnish interest limitation rules have had a significant impact on the use of leverage (on both a fund and at holding company level), but also on feeder fund structures using, for example, profit-participating loans.
+During the last three to four years, extensive discussions concerning the taxation of carried interest have also taken place, as the tax authorities previously concluded that carried interest should be taxed as earned income of the manager.
+However, as a result of recent case law, carried interest is now taxed primarily as capital income of the manager, if the arrangement itself does not constitute tax avoidance.
 Accordingly, the legal form of the structure is normally upheld and carried interest is deemed as a return on investment.

 In general, Finnish M&A transactions are governed by national legislation and EU regulation.
 The main national legislation includes:

 In addition, the following regulations should be observed when dealing with publicly listed companies:

 The M&A market is not particularly regulated, except in respect of publicly listed companies and the regulation governing transfers of undertakings from an employment law perspective.